xueyiju/chocopy-wasm-compiler-B/design/Compiler B Front-end user interface conflicts.md

 ## 9. Generics and polymorphism

-The team added the genericArgs in class' AST and type, and added the support for generics in parser.ts.
+The team added the `genericArgs` in class' AST and type, and added the support for generics in `parser.ts`.
 One possible conflict is that the author defined remove-generics.ts to collect and recreate all the specializations for each generic type.
-This new module introduced the removeGenerics function to repl.ts to insert one more step before tc in repl.tc.
-However, we did not made any change in repl.tc, which is only used for helpers.test.ts for now.
+This new module introduced the `removeGenerics` function to `repl.t`s to insert one more step before `tc` in `repl.tc`.
+However, we did not made any change in `repl.tc`, which is only used for `helpers.test.ts` for now.
 Therefore, generics would not cause conflicts.

 ## 10. I/O, files